Home Energy Maps Travel Maps Tourism Maps Fault Maps

 Dome growth

-Eruption column if present may reach 1 km above vent elevation
+Eruption column, if present, may reach 1 km above vent elevation

 Minor downwind ash fall possible